-Near-infrared sorting machine that can sort three types of resin simultaneously eco idea
+Near-infrared sorting machine that can sort three types of resin simultaneously

-In fiscal 2017, development of high-performance materials started, including the recycling of flame retardant PS from the back covers of TV sets and flame retardant PP from nonwoven fabric.
+In fiscal 2018, development of high-performance materials was focused, including the recycling of flame retardant PS from the back covers of TV sets and flame retardant PP from nonwoven fabric.
 A recycling method was also developed for PPGF (PP containing short glass fibers) from drum-type washing machines that had not been recycled in the past into talc-filled PP with high rigidity.

-Recycled resin quality-assured by Kato Plastic Recycling Factory are being used in our manufacturing factories, and depending on the resin type, reborn as air conditioner filter frames or internal parts of IH cooking heaters and refrigerators.
+Recycled resin quality-assured by Kato Plastic Recycling Factory are being used in our manufacturing factories, and depending on the resin type, reborn as internal parts of air conditioners, IH cooking heaters and refrigerators.